kubesphere/notification-manager/docs/crds/notification-manager.md

 ### Sidecars

-`sidecars` will add sidecars to the Notification Manager webhook pod.
+`sidecars` will add sidecars to the Notification Manager pod.

 ```yaml
   sidecars: